 - Flower Festival – Beautiful to see if you’re already in the area.
 First weekend after May 1.

-Also, if you decide to take the ride up to Montefioralle, Rignana and/or Badia a Passignano (see Restaurants and Related Attractions below), you will be going right past the park and up the very steep hill.
+Also, if you decide to take the ride up to Montefioralle, Rignana and/or Badia a Passignano (see Restaurants and Related Attractions below), you will be going right past the park and on up the hill.

 Wine Tours and Accommodations:

 - Wine tour & lunch at Castello di Verrazzano – This is one big, beautiful estate.
 Both the wine and food are worth the trip.
 (Book the tour here.)